DeepTech

 • Memory devices and computational applications

-• Independence of the Spin Hall Effect (SHE) in heavy metals
+• Independence from the Spin Hall Effect in Heavy Metals

 References